National Scrabble Championship (UK)

-The UK National Scrabble Championship (NSC) is a British national scrabble tournament, held annually since its inception in 1971 (except 1995, 2020, and 2021).
+The UK National Scrabble Championship (NSC) is a British national Scrabble tournament, held annually since its inception in 1971 (except 1995, 2020, and 2021).
 While it was formerly organised by Mattel, the copyright owner of Scrabble in the UK, since 2014 it has been organised by Association of British Scrabble Players (ABSP).
-It is one of five major scrabble tournaments in the UK.
+It is one of five major Scrabble tournaments in the UK.
 The other four comprise the UK Open, the British Isles Elimination Scrabble Tournament (BEST), the British Matchplay Scrabble Championship (BMSC) and the UK Masters.
-The current UK champion is Paul Gallen.
+The current UK champion is Harshan Lamabadusuriya.

 History

 In 1971, author and broadcaster Gyles Brandreth visited Bristol Prison whilst conducting research for a book and noticed the inmates playing Scrabble; at around the same time, he also saw the Royal Family playing the game in a British TV documentary.
 He placed a small ad in The Times inviting anyone interested in taking part in a National Scrabble Championship to contact him.
 Hundreds replied, and after he contacted the game's owners at the time, J. W. Spear & Sons, the Championships were born.

 Stephen Haskell won the Championships in 1971 with an aggregate of 1345 points from 3 games.
 Regional qualifying events were introduced in 1976.
 The Championships continued to be decided by the three-game cumulative score method until 1988.
 In 1989, a hybrid format was introduced, in which the winner had to win all of his/her four games with the highest score possible.
 From 1990, the Championships have been exclusively 'play to win' format with no relation to points totals.